AliciaMMorgan/cross-industry-pm-playbook/README.md

 - 🌀 **AgileCon 2024 (International Institute for Learning)**: Speaker on *Strategic Yet Agile: Leading with Innovation* and featured contributor on website blog.
 - 💼 **Crain’s Chicago Business**: Featured article on cross-sector and generational leadership
 - 🌐 **National Informal STEM Education (NISE) Network**: Featured article for innovation in science and education engagement
 - 🌐 **Project Bites Contributor**: Project Bites offers project managers bite-sized educational content, with each video or audio segment lasting 20 minutes.
-My shared expertise includes insights on *Leading Innovation in Tradition Environments: Bridging Tradition and Agility*, and *Agile and Adaptive Leadership*
+My shared expertise includes insights on *Leading Innovation in Traditional Environments: Bridging Tradition and Agility*, and *Agile and Adaptive Leadership*

 These experiences underscore my ability to translate structure into strategy and scalable innovation.
 Whether leading from the front or facilitating from behind the scenes, I help organizations move from clarity to creativity, without losing business value along the way.